rationalpointofview/rpov/_posts/2016-04-13-mental-model-s2-human-psychology-bias-2.md

 Man will rpone to comply when you give out reasons why doing so.

+And it is more effective you tell them whats the end goal are:

+in CA$hvertising semninar, the author ask the audiance "why should I buy a window sign fro my new retail business ? "

+>AUDIENCE: “The sign tells people who you are.”
+ME: “Okay, but what’s the benefit of telling people who I am?”
+AUDIENCE: “So they’ll do business with you.”
+ME: “True, but what’s the benefit of people doing business with me?”
+AUDIENCE: “So you can sell your products, of course!”
+ME: “Of course.
+But what’s the benefit of me selling my products?”
+(And finally, after pulling a few more teeth, someone finally shouts...)
+AUDIENCE: “So you can make money!”
+Hallelujah!

 **When to use it**

 **How to Use it:**